Ghostnipple/Scriptorium/README.md

 # Scriptorium
-Experimental Script for Bustadice Degen.
-Like all scripts it will fail eventually, maybe soon maybe later.
-Random has an annoying habit of finding and exploiting weakpoints in all scripts.
+Experimental Script for Bustabit and Bustadice Degen.
+All scripts fail eventually, maybe sooner maybe later.
+Deciding whether to stop or keep playing is the real gamble you take with any casino.